 If you took out a conventional mortgage with less than 20% down, you’re likely paying PMI.
 Ditching your PMI is an excellent way to reduce your monthly bill.

 To request that your PMI be eliminated, you’ll want to have 20% equity in your home, whether through your own payments or through home appreciation.

 Recommended: Thinking about starting a new home renovation project?
 Use this Home Improvement Cost Calculator to get an idea of what your project will cost.

 One of the best ways to reduce monthly mortgage payments is to refinance your mortgage.
-Refinancing your mortgage means replacing your current mortgage with a new one, with terms that better suit your current needs.
+Refinancing (not to be confused with a reverse mortgage) means replacing your current mortgage with a new one, with terms that better suit your current needs.

 SoFi Loan Products

 SoFi loans are originated by SoFi Bank, N.A., NMLS #696891 (Member FDIC).
 For additional product-specific legal and licensing information, see SoFi.com/legal.
 Equal Housing Lender.